surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab03-NeuVector-Admission-Control.md

 Toggle the status bar to enable Admission Control.

-Be default, you will be in Mode 'Monitor'.
+By default, you will be in Mode 'Monitor'.

 ![admission-control-pg1.1](../images/admission-control-pg1.1.png)